When the Beatles Recorded the Polarizing ‘Maxwell’s Silver Hammer’

 On July 9, 1969, they began recording the track with one of the most famous stories in Beatles lore — and a memorably old-fashioned sound to boot.
 The Beatles were rock n’ rollers, but except for the Kinks, no other major British rock band was as influenced by British music hall as they were.
-The style — not dissimilar from American vaudeville — infused their wit, and several of their later songs, like ‘Penny Lane,’ ‘Honey Pie’ and ‘Your Mother Should Know’ owe a debt to the genre.
+The style — not dissimilar from American vaudeville — infused their wit, and several other late-period songs: “Penny Lane,” “Honey Pie” and “Your Mother Should Know” owe a debt to the genre.

 “Sometimes Paul would make us do these really fruity songs,” George Harrison once said.
 “I mean, my God, ‘Maxwell’s Silver Hammer’ was so fruity.
 After a while we did a good job on it, but when Paul got an idea or an arrangement in his head.”

 Ringo Starr concurred, saying “the worst session ever was ‘Maxwell’s Silver Hammer’ It was the worst track we ever had to record.
 It went on for f—ing weeks.
 I thought it was mad.”

 McCartney, however, comes to the defense of “Maxwell’s Silver Hammer”: “Some of my songs are based on personal experience,” he said in Anthology.
 “But my style is to veil it.
 A lot of them are made up, like ‘Maxwell’s Silver Hammer,’ which is the kind of song I like to write.
 It’s just a silly story about all these people I’d never met. … The song epitomizes the downfalls of life.
 Just when everything is going smoothly — bang! bang! — down comes Maxwell’s silver hammer and ruins everything.”